evan2304/independent-study/blog/entry-three.md

 ) Click Run and then Play.
 ### Takeaways. 👌🏽

 **Test yourself!** When you are learning so many new things at once, especially if it involves a lot of new vocabulary, it is helpful to spot check yourself!
 See how much you remember of the things you learned earlier.
 Luckily on the EarSketch platform, there are short quizzes at the end of each chapter.
-During this week, and moving forward, I went back and did some of those quizzes again.
+During this week I went back and did some of those quizzes again.

 [Back to Content](../README.md)